FranckLejzerowicz/metagenomix/metagenomix/doc/metadata.md

+# Netadata

-The sample metadata must be a tab-separated file with a header row containing at least one column.
+The sample metadata is a mandatory [configuration file](https://github.com/FranckLejzerowicz/metagenomix/wiki/Configuration-files) must be a tab-separated file with a header row containing at least one column.

 The variable name for this first column can be anything, such as `sample_name`, `SampleID`, or any other character string such as